 Lint can gather inside the dryer and be a fuel for fire.
-It is recommended that lint be removed every 2 to 3 years, or more often, depending on dryer usage.
+It is recommended the lint be removed every 2 to 3 years, or more often, depending on dryer usage.
 Cleaning should be done by a qualified person.
-If you have any questions, please call our toll-free number at 1-800-447-6737.
+If you have any questions, please call an authorized Whirlpool service company.